navidshaikh/tekton-pipelines/kn/build_deploy/README.md

 As we see above, there are a couple of resources referenced in pipeline, we'll need to create these resources to make available during pipeline run.
 Make sure your git repository has a Dockerfile at root of the repo.
-Make sure the docker repository URL is correct and you have push access to.
+Make sure the container repository URL is correct and you have push access to.

 ```yaml
 apiVersion: tekton.dev/v1alpha1